Nzagwaneza/alx-zero_day/README.md

-My first readme is n0w edited.
+My first readme is now edited.
 Things are all well.